My name is Alexander Cheves. My nickname is Beastly. I write about sex.

 I think the modern-day rigidity of labels like “top,” “bottom,” and “versatile” are purely a tech invention, a by-product of sites like Manhunt and, later, apps like Grindr and Scruff, which are little more than targeted marketing scams.
 Thanks to digital sex platforms — which, though frustrating, are likely here to stay — we now have to present ourselves with tags.
 We now have to be “looking” for certain things, and be defined by certain categorical traits.
 This is stupid and diminutive — it reduces the rich complexity of gay sexuality into something oversimplified and cheap — but such is much of our culture now.

 I don’t think you’re an anomaly.
-I think a lot of us share your feelings.
-I know you well enough to know that you are indeed sexually mature — you’re not new, you’re open-minded, you’re sex-positive even with the sex you’re not into.
+I think a lot of queer men share your feelings.
+I know you well enough to know that you are indeed sexually mature — you’re not new, you’re open-minded, and you’re sex-positive even with the sex you’re not into.
 You don’t yuck anyone’s yum.
 You’re game for new experiences.
 You aim to please, no matter what.
 (You always leave me smitten.)
 Sadly, modern hookup apps — and, by extension, the sexual lexicon they foster — have not created a modern tag for “anything goes.”
 I can’t filter my Scruff feed to only show guys who are game for whatever I’m into.
 And that’s a shame.

 The best course I can recommend?
 Lose the apps, for starters, and borrow the old hanky code for your own purposes.
 Practice calling yourself an “anything goes” guy, and don’t play with people who demand your list of “intos.”
 You don’t have to provide one, and if that’s what they need, they should look elsewhere, and so should you.